Skip to main content

 • “Likes: interesting character development, and subplots.”

-• “Because you can't diverge from the main plot no matter how stupid you act your choices don't really matter because something will just happen to get events on track anyway.
-It would honestly have been better to just have no options except for brief moments to instead just have the writers able to focus on more content and better character development.
-The same with character selection where they really might as well have just had one main character.”
+• “Because you can't diverge from the main plot no matter how stupid you act, your choices don't really matter because something will just happen to get events on track anyway.
+It would honestly have been better to just have no options except for brief moments to instead just have the writers focus on more content and better character development.
+The same goes for character selection, where they might as well have just had one main character.”

 • “No character growth, no character development.”